N.W.A — Suno AI prompt

 What truly makes N.W.A matter is their unapologetic commitment to truth-telling, no matter how uncomfortable.
 They didn't just rap about street life; they brought the systemic injustices, police brutality, and racial tensions of their reality directly to the mainstream, forcing conversations that polite society preferred to ignore.
 Their lyrical audacity was revolutionary, a middle finger to censorship and a vital voice for the disenfranchised.

-They didn't just define gangsta-rap; they forged its very blueprint, proving that hip-hop could be both a powerful political statement and a commercial force.
-Their legacy is a testament to the power of art to provoke, inform, and ultimately, to change the world, establishing a precedent for countless artists who dared to speak their truth.
+They didn't merely define gangsta-rap; they forged its very template, proving hip-hop could be both a powerful political statement and a commercial force.
+Their legacy shows how art can provoke, inform and ultimately change the world, setting a precedent for countless artists who dared to speak their truth.